 Cristine Urquhart, MSW, RSW, Co-Founder

 Cristine Urquhart, MSW, RSW, co-founder of Change Talk Associates, has trained thousands of helping professionals across Canada in a Motivational Interviewing style of communication, and presented at numerous provincial, national and international conferences.
 Passionate about supporting helping professionals to collaboratively and compassionately guide change, Cristine translates research to practice, integrating motivational interviewing and trauma-informed approaches.
 Over the last 12 years she has worked on a variety of knowledge translation and prevention initiatives with the BC Centre of Excellence for Women’s Health, BC Ministry of Health (TIP Guide) and the Public Health Agency of Canada (SGPG).
-Cristine is a member of the International Motivational Interviewing Network of Trainers (Bulgaria 2007), an instructor and program advisor with UBC Continuing Studies, and a contributing author in the recently published books: Motivational Interviewing in Social Work Practice (Guilford Press, 2011), Becoming Trauma Informed (CAMH, 2012) and Motivational Interviewing in Groups (Guilford Press, 2013).
+Cristine is a member of the International Motivational Interviewing Network of Trainers (Bulgaria 2007), an instructor with UBC Continuing Studies, and a contributing author in the books: Motivational Interviewing in Social Work Practice (Guilford Press, 2011), Becoming Trauma Informed (CAMH, 2012) and Motivational Interviewing in Groups (Guilford Press, 2013).

 I was raised in a small town in British Columbia with a strong sense of justice and responsibility to assist those less fortunate.
 There was always room at the table for one more person.
 Advocacy and helping others find their voice was instinctual.
 I always knew there had to be another way of communicating with people, especially in relation to substance use.
 I also knew that the work didn’t have to be as hard as we often make it.
 And then I found Motivational Interviewing…